Interfaith, Contemplative Christianity and dialogue with the Secular World

 The Good Heart Seminar of 1994 in which the Dalai Lama commented on the Gospels and dialogued with both Christian and Buddhist participants was a ground-breaking model of contemplative interfaith dialogue.
 It also produced a major book.
 The Way of Peace initiative led by the Dalai Lama and Laurence Freeman grew from the Good Heart Seminar and has continued to highlight the different forms of dialogue that a contemplative consciousness can enjoy: pilgrimage to each other’s sacred sites, meditative practice together, shared action for peace and justice and religious scholarship.

-Meditatio also supports the connection and friendship with different contemplative Christian groups.
-In August 2017 a group of 20 young Christian contemplatives from different forms of life – practitioners, teachers, scholars – spent four days in prayer, discussion and celebration at Snowmass Monastery, Colorado.
+In August 2017, members of the WCCM formed part of a group of 20 young Christian contemplatives from different forms of life – practitioners, teachers, scholars – to spend four days in prayer, discussion and celebration at Snowmass Monastery, Colorado.
 They came from four leading contemplative networks working today to strengthen the contemplative dimension at the centre of Christian life: Contemplative Outreach, The World Community for Christian Meditation, the Centre for Action and Contemplation and the Shalem Institute.

 Dialogue with the Secular World

-Videos from the Meditatio Seminar: Spirituality in a Secular Society in Prague, 2016:
+Watch here all the videos from the Meditatio Seminar: Spirituality in a Secular Society in Prague, 2016